-While a smaller SUV starts from £20,000 OTR, the most popular makes and models will set you back in the range of £23,445 to £29,965.
+While a smaller SUV starts from the mid-£20,000s OTR, the most popular makes and models will set you back in the range of £26,405 to £32,680.
 This was based on our comparison of the Nissan Qashqai, the Kia Sportage and the Ford Kuga.

-The Nissan Qashqai, which has been a best-selling SUV in the UK for years, is the most affordable with a starting cost around £20,565 in 2020, however the popular Acenta model starts from £23,470.
-The entry-level Ford Kuga is currently priced around £23,995, but the popular ST-Line model will set you back £29.965.
-Finally, Kia's Sportage starts from £21,560 this year, but the popular 2 ISG model starts from £23,445.
+The Nissan Qashqai, which has been a best-selling SUV in the UK for years, is the most affordable with a starting cost around £26,405 in 2023, however the popular N-Connecta model starts from £31,890.
+The entry-level Kia Sportage starts from £28,360, but the popular T-GDI starts from £32,560.
+Finally, the cheapest Ford Kuga is currently priced around £32,680, but the popular ST-Line model will set you back £34,480.

 |Starting OTR Prices of Popular SUVs|

 The most popular SUV, the Nissan Qashqai, has steadily risen in price nearly each year since 2013.
-Car owners should expect to pay from £20,565 for an entry-level Qashaq in 2020, which is £3,100 more than they did six years ago—a rise of nearly 22%, but less of an increase than many other popular cars.
+Car owners should expect to pay from £27,120 for an entry-level Qashaq in 2023, which is more than £10,000 more expensive than it was 10 years ago—a rise of over 60%, but less of an increase than some other popular cars.